kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 it will modify the same line in the `values.yaml` file.
 Such approach ensures that the `master` branch contains changes from both PRs.

 ### Developers workflow
-A developer is working on an issue that requires changes in the `helm-broker` component.
+Let's assume that you work on an issue that requires changes in the `helm-broker` component.
+These are the steps you need to perform:
-- Create a branch.
+1. Create a branch.
-- Introduce changes to the `helm-broker`.
+2. Introduce changes to the `helm-broker`.
 Write or update unit tests.
-- In order to test introduced changes in Kyma, create a Pull Request.
-Pull request has number `1234`.
-Because only `helm-broker` code was modified, the `pre-master-kyma-component-helm-broker` job is executed.
-All other jobs are skipped.
+3. Create a pull request to test the introduced changes (let's assume that the pull request has number `1234`).
+As only the `helm-broker` code was modified, the `pre-master-kyma-component-helm-broker` job is executed.
+All the other jobs are skipped.
-If the job is successful, the component's image is published: `eu.grc.io/kyma-project/pr/helm-broker:PR-1234`.
+If the job is successful, the component's image is published under `eu.grc.io/kyma-project/pr/helm-broker:PR-1234`.
-- A developer tests changes locally on a minikube.
-In order to use the newly created image, he edits `kyma-project/kyma/resources/helm-broker/values.yaml` file:
+4. Test your changes locally on Minikube.
+In order to use the newly created image, edit [this](https://github.com/kyma-project/kyma/blob/master/resources/helm-broker/values.yaml) `values.yaml` file:
 ```
 global: